©2021 William A. Lasher

 “They may have been space travelers, perhaps from a more advanced civilization.”

-“The location and time of their entombment is extremely noteworthy,” said Krause, “because prior to the 27th century BC, there is no evidence of man building anything more complicated than one story thatched roof huts and meeting halls; then suddenly the great pyramids rose up out of the Sahara Desert.”
+“The location and time of their entombment is noteworthy,” said Krause, “because prior to the 27th century BC, there was no complicated architecture in Egypt at all.
+Then suddenly, the great pyramids rose up out of the Sahara Desert.”

-Ferndale nodded in agreement and continued on, “The tombs in the pyramids were normally used to house the remains of royalty or other important members of the upper castes.
-The creatures in the cases were entombed in the grandest of the Dahshur pyramids leading us to believe they had the status of ancient Egyptian kings … in connecting the dots, we think they may have played some part in the construction of the pyramids.”
+Ferndale nodded in agreement and continued on: “The tombs in the pyramids were normally used to house the remains of royalty or other important members of the upper castes.
+The creatures in the cases were entombed in the Red Pyramid, grandest of the Dahshur pyramids, leading us to believe they had the status of ancient Egyptian kings.
+In connecting the dots, we think they may have played some part in the construction of the pyramids.”

 “Like maybe they taught the Egyptians how to build them?” said Delone.